West Kelowna Real Estate News!

 Follow along, read and share with me!

-Canadian home sales surge in December
+Canadian home sales fall in April

 Highlights: